Tips for ebiking in Tuscany

 Top Tips

-• Get a map for bike tracks, and make sure you can read it.
-The signage is a little hit-and-miss, so a map is really important.
-We used the Kompass map for the area of Val d’Orcia, San Gimignano area and Lake Trasimeno.
+• Get a map of bike tracks and make sure you can read it.
+The signage is a bit hit-and-miss, so a map is really important.
+We used the Kompass map for the area of Val d’Orcia, San Gimignano, and Lake Trasimeno.

-• Stick to the bike tracks marked as going off those tracks can be disastrous.
-Some can be impassable and more like walking tracks rather than anything close to a bike track. (this is from personal experience.)
+• Stick to the marked bike tracks, as going off those tracks can be disastrous.
+Some can be impassable and more like walking tracks than anything close to a bike track.
+(This is from personal experience.)

 • Keep an eye on your route on the map, as there are very few signs to direct you.
-I know it can be a pain to keep checking the map, but it could save you from getting lost.
+It can be a pain to keep checking the map, but it could save you from getting lost.

-• If you have a bike computer, then use it; however, some of the signal cover is poor.
+• If you have a bike computer, use it; however, some signal cover is poor.
 Unfortunately, that doesn’t help when you need to find your way home.

 • The terrain is undulating, which makes it perfect for e-biking.
+It means you can rack up a lot of ascent during one day of cycling, so it is good to be prepared for that.
+Tuscany is not flat.
 Use the power when you need a wee hand and turn it off for the lovely downhill parts.

-• The White Roads “Strade Bianchi” are flat’ish chalk roads that are used as B-roads.
-They are normally a decent road surface but watch out after a few rainy days as they can become difficult to ride.
-Remember to take care on these surfaces as they can be a little slippy and also can be interspersed with big stones.
-They are however the most beautiful sections through amazing countryside and well worth the effort.
+• The White Roads, “Strade Bianchi,” are flat-ish chalk roads that are used as B-roads.
+They are usually a decent road surface, but watch out after a few rainy days, as they can become difficult to ride.
+Remember to take care of these surfaces, as they can be slightly slippy and interspersed with big stones.
+However, they are the most beautiful sections through fantastic countryside and well worth the effort.

 Preparation and Bike types